 A breach of the SFO can lead to disciplinary proceedings and, at times, criminal sanctions.
 With the leave of the court, the SFC can also unwind transactions to remedy a breach.
 This is a power that the SFC has readily exercised in recent years, providing redress to victims of false corporate disclosures and insider dealing.

 ii Listing rules

-The Stock Exchange of Hong Kong Limited (SEHK) is the only entity approved by the SFC as a 'recognised exchange company' under the SFO.
-This arrangement grants the SEHK a statutory monopoly to operate the securities market in Hong Kong, and in turn, to act as frontline regulator for the companies listed on its stock exchange.
+The Stock Exchange of Hong Kong Limited (SEHK) is one of only two entities approved by the SFC as a 'recognised exchange company' under the SFO.3 This arrangement grants the SEHK a statutory monopoly to operate the stock market in Hong Kong, and in turn, to act as the frontline regulator for the companies listed on its stock exchange.
 Under the SFO, ultimate powers of oversight are, however, reserved to the SFC.

 - public censure of delinquent issuers and the responsible directors;

 - prohibiting a professional adviser from acting in a particular matter for a period of time; or